Arash97-Projects/Machine-learning-CNN/README.md

 This Project explores the use of Convolution Neural Network (CNNs) to recognize and classify handwritten character and digits.
 The dataset used for training and testing the MNIST dataset, Which contians a large collection of handwritten digits.
 The project employ Python and popular deep learning libraries such as TensorFlow and Keras to build and train the CNN model.
 The trained model demonstrates impressive accuracy in classifying handwritten characters and digits.

+This project is Realted to Multimedia programming course in University of Genova.